-Eugene Guth wrote an article for the ORNL Review on J. Robert Oppenheimer's direct impacts on Oak Ridge that helped make it famous.
+Eugene Guth wrote an article for the ORNL Review on J. Robert Oppenheimer's direct impacts on Oak Ridge that helped make it famous

-J. Robert Oppenheimer was the scientific director of the Manhattan Project and is often called the "father of the atomic bomb."
+J. Robert Oppenheimer was the scientific director of the Manhattan Project and is often called the "father of the atomic bomb"

-(As published in The Oak Ridger's Historically Speaking column the week of August 1, 2022)
+(As reprinted in The Oak Ridger's Historically Speaking column during the week of July 10, 2023)